amplitude/amplitude-docs/content/collections/destination-catalog/en/amazon-s3.md

 - The only potential error is an accessibility error.
 This can happen if you have changed any configurations on the receiving end and Amplitude is unable to access to your bucket.
 In this case, the export fails after several tries, and Amplitude notifies the administrator and user who created the export by email.
 - The error email includes troubleshooting information.
 This information isn't available within the Amplitude UI.
 Because accessibility is the only error possible, the email includes information on which permission is missing.
-- There isn't a size or date range limit when [backfilling historical event data](https://help.amplitude.com/hc/en-us/articles/360044561111-Integrate-Amplitude-with-Amazon-S3#h_01EEXY9TJHVAYEVPXXSAA4ZAZY) via manual exports.
+- There isn't a size or date range limit when backfilling historical event with manual exports.
 If you can't export a certain date range, first confirm that you have event data for that date range.
 Then [submit a ticket](https://help.amplitude.com/hc/en-us/requests/new) to the support team.

 ## Set up the integration